tendermint/tendermint/docs/architecture/tree-chunking.md

 The chunker can assign to each chunk a unique index, and every chunker will compute the same index for each chunk, assuming they follow the same strategy.
-However, it is not clear that, in general, a chunkee can verify the chunk index, as there is no explicit map from chunk index to chunk or vice versa.
+However, it is not clear that, in general, a chunkee can verify the chunk index, as there is no inherent map from chunk index to chunk or vice versa.
+Such mappings may need to be provided externally and trusted, like in the case of Warp-Sync.

 This raises two concerns for a state sync protocol:
 - how to handle mis-indexed chunks (ie. requesting chunk 3 and receiving chunk